rock-solid/wordpress-mobile-pack/readme.txt

 1. Secured via HTTPS.

 = Am I able to use my own theme or customize the existing one? = WordPress Mobile Pack uses a variety of open source JavaScript frameworks from Sencha Touch to Angular/Ionic or React, that mimics a native app interface.
 Because of that, the app themes we've developed are not regular PHP based themes that can be easily customized by editing the source.
 It is still possible to make small changes (not recommended), but changing the theme structure will require advance knowledge.
 We're happy to assist if you're looking for a custom type of application - [please get in touch](https://wpmobilepack.com/contact.html) with us.

 = Am I able to add Javascript code inside the theme? = Adding tracking scripts in the source is possible if you place them in the section of the theme files.
 However, code that is placed inside the posts will not be executed.
 The theme is implemented enterily in JavaScript and that would mean JavaScript code inside another JavaScript code.

 = Am I able to integrate my own advertisement? = Google Ad Sense / Google Double Click for Publishers is supported on the PRO version as of v2.1.
 [Please get in touch](https://wpmobilepack.com/contact.html) if you want us to integrate with another 3rd party ad provider.

-= What is a progressive web app? =
-Please refer to this comprehensive article about it: https://www.appticles.com/blog/2016/09/progressive-web-apps-for-publishers/.

 = Why some 3rd party plugins are not visible on any of the app themes? = There are almost 50,000 plugins in the WordPress.org repository.
 It's impossible to support all of them.
 [Please get in touch](https://wpmobilepack.com/contact.html) if you want us to integrate with another 3rd party plugin.

 == Changelog ==

+= 3.4.1 =
+* Small updates

 = 3.4 =
 * Add 512x512 icon size for the app manifest